Kosmos™ is a portable, artificial intelligence (AI)-guided ultrasound scanner for high-resolution imaging of the heart, lungs and abdomen.

 Kosmos is mainly composed of the Kosmos Bridge display unit, a proprietary ultra-secure platform that runs the EchoNous system software, and the Kosmos Torso, an ultrasound imaging tool connected through a cable.

 The Kosmos Bridge weighs 652g (23oz), while the Torso weighs 227g (8oz).
 The Torso device’s frequency range is between 50Hz and 60Hz, while the display offers a high resolution of 1,920 x 1,200 pixels.

-The Bridge is a custom-designed QC Snapdragon Android tablet that can conduct all AI computation functions by itself.
-It does not require Cloud connectivity, ensuring patient and hospital data protection and no service interruptions during scanning.
+The Bridge is a custom-designed Qualcomm® SDA835 system-on-chip (SoC) tablet that can conduct all AI computation functions by itself.
+It does not require cloud connectivity, ensuring patient and hospital data protection and no service interruptions during scanning.